gszauer/MinimalGameSystems/Animation/README.md

 # Animation

 This library is intended to be a simple, easy to use animation library that's easy to integrate into any project.
-The code does not provide anything outside of animation, there is no file loading or dependancy on any external libraries, etc...
-There is no dependancy on any of the standard C headers.
+The library was designed for, but is not limited to character animation.
+The code does not provide anything outside of animation.
+There is no file loading, dependancy on any external libraries, external headers, etc...
 There are a few instances of ```new``` and ```delete```, but they should be easy to replace if needed.

 The goal of this library is simplicity, to provide a minimal surface API for animation.
 The code here aims to be easy and intuitive by providing a minimal API to interact with.
 For basic animations, you only need two class, ```Animation::State``` and ```Animation::Data```.
 Aside from the core classes, utilities for skinning and animation blending are also provided.

 The readability of the logic for many of these functions suffers from trying to keep the API as small as possible.
-For an in depth guide to animation programming that covers all of the techniques implemented here check out my book [Hands On Game Animation Programming](TODO).
+For an in depth guide to animation programming that covers all of the techniques implemented here check out my book [Hands-On C++ Game Animation Programming](https://animationprogramming.com ).
 The following files are provided

 * ```AnimationData[.h, .cpp]``` - **required** - Contains ```Animation::Data```, analogous to an animation clip.
 * ```AnimationState[.h, .cpp]``` - **required** - Contains ```Aniamtion::State```, analogous to an animated pose.